oasisprotocol/old-docs/src/overview.md

 * The Consensus Layer: The Consensus Layer is a decentralized set of validator nodes that maintains a proof-of-stake blockchain.

-* The ParaTime Layer: The ParaTime Layer is a set of parallel runtimes, each representing a replicated application with shared state.
+* The ParaTime Layer: The ParaTime Layer can host multiple parallel runtimes, each representing a replicated application with shared state.

 ## Top Features